zdravkov/kendo-docs/api/mobile/tabstrip.md

 ### switchTo

 Set the mobile TabStrip active tab to the tab with the specified url.
+This method doesn't change the current View.
+To change the View, use Application's [navigate](/api/mobile/application#navigate) method instead.

 #### Example